-Have you ever noticed when you’re wearing polarised sunglasses and you physically turn your phone screen to landscape mode, you can’t see the screen, it turns pitch black, but you can see it perfectly good when in portrait mode.⁉️
+Have you ever noticed when you’re wearing polarized sunglasses and you physically turn your phone screen to landscape mode, you can’t see the screen, it turns pitch black, but you can see it perfectly well when in portrait mode.⁉️

 I thought my phone had died, when it first happened.
 Lucky I didn’t throw my trusty companion in the garbage bin.

 Would have become very expensive, every time I put my sunnies on !

 This does not happen with sunglasses that are NOT polarised.

 Yes, I tested this trivial but annoying fact.

 However there is light at the end of the tunnel.
 If you like to wear polarised shades at night in the dark – as we all do !!! – your landscape phone view will become slightly lighter and more visible .